davidben/x509-alg-none/draft-davidben-x509-alg-none.md

 To construct an unsigned X.509 certificate, the sender MUST set the Certificate's signatureAlgorithm and TBSCertificate's signature fields each to an AlgorithmIdentifier with algorithm id-unsigned and omitted parameters.
-The Certificate's signatureValue field MUST be an empty BIT STRING.
+The Certificate's signatureValue field MUST be a BIT STRING of length zero.

 # Consuming Unsigned Certificates